[Update] Phil Spencer Allegedly Misrepresented Perfect Dark As Fully Playable, Trailer Shown Was A Vertical Slice

 Now that Perfect Dark has been canceled, Imran said he is able to talk more freely about it.
 According to him, none of the footage shown during last year’s trailer was actual gameplay, and all developer Crystal Dynamics had been doing was making exciting vertical slices with little to no foundation.
 Given the state of its development, he fully expected the project to get canceled.

 Back in May, 2024, during an episode of Giant Bombcast, host Jeff Grubb talked about last year’s layoffs and studio closures at Microsoft.
 He mentioned that he’s been hearing for years that Perfect Dark had been in a very rough state.
 Based on what he heard, the game wasn’t coming together in any way since its announcement, and even after Crystal Dynamics was brought on board to help with development.
-According to what he had heard, the development team didn’t know if the state of Perfect Dark at the time was what it wanted the game to be.
+According to what he had heard, the development team didn’t know if the state of Perfect Dark at the time was what it had wanted the game to be.

 You may also like